Richard A. Gillespie College of Veterinary Medicine

 Procedural Advocates

-All PAs will be trained by the office of the ADSAA and other university resources to ensure adequate knowledge of the SPC process.
+All PAs will be trained by the office of the ADSAA and other university resources to ensure adequate knowledge of the SPC and/or PCC process.
 The PA may be a trained LMU-CVM faculty or staff.
 While it is recommended that the student take advantage of the PA's assistance, it is not required.

-In order to allow a PA to assist a student, the student must sign and submit a CVM Disciplinary FERPA Authorization for Release of Information Form which can be found at https://www.lmunet.edu/registrar/ferpa/forms.php.
+In order to allow a PA to assist a student, the student must sign and submit a CVM Disciplinary FERPA Authorization for Release of Information Form, which can be found at https://www.lmunet.edu/registrar/ferpa/forms.php.
 The student may discontinue the assistance of a PA at any time.

 The PA is allowed to assist students in both academic and Ethics and Honor Code matters.
 They are not allowed to speak on behalf of the student at any point and may only address the Committee for clarification of procedural or administrative points.
-Additionally, PAs are also not allowed to appear at an SPC meeting in lieu of a student.
-An individual PA shall not assist a student in both the meeting with the committee (SPC/PCC) and the Appeals Committee, a new PA will assist in the appeals process.
+Additionally, PAs are also not allowed to appear at an SPC and/or PCC meeting in lieu of a student.
+An individual PA shall not assist a student in both the meeting with the committee (SPC/PCC) and the Appeals Committee; a new PA will assist in the appeals process.

 Outcome for Graduate Student Academic Deficiencies